21 June 2018

 It was not until 1906, however, that engineers at America’s General Electric Company developed a method to produce the more durable, fine tungsten wire filaments that are still to be found in many of the cheaper incandescent light bulbs in use today.
 While cheap to produce, however, as the demand for electricity increased and the cost to consumers rose in parallel, it became apparent that, although bright enough and tough enough to provide a practical product, tungsten filaments convert less than 10% of the energy they consume into visible light, radiating the rest in the infra-red spectrum as heat.
 That their use persists is largely due to their low production costs and suitability for low-voltage use, as in battery-powered devices.

-With no risk of hazardous waste, the tungsten halogen lamp is another option whose versatility allows its use in applications as diverse as car headlights, projector lamps, stage lighting, and motion-sensing security systems.
+With no risk of hazardous waste, the tungsten halogen light bulb is another option whose versatility allows its use in applications as diverse as car headlights, projector light bulbs, stage lighting, and motion-sensing security systems.
 Under power, the halogen atmosphere promotes a reaction in which evaporated tungsten is re-deposited on the filament, thus extending the life of these light bulbs.

 For economy, reliability, and longevity, though, the light emitting diode (LED) is a clear winner.
 Now widely used for ceiling-recessed downlights, to illuminate kitchen cabinets and work surfaces, and outdoor pathways, a recent US study suggests one LED could produce savings of over $100 dollars during its lifespan.
 Let Eurolux, leaders in this specialised field, recommend your best option.